Skip to content Skip to sidebar Skip to footer

 • Blooming greenery across the Western Ghats landscape

-For travellers researching chikmagalur hill station experiences or trekking at Chikmagalur during late winter, this window combines adventure, landscape photography, and relaxed plantation living without extreme heat.
+For travellers researching chikmagalur hill station experiences or trekking at Chikmagalur during late winter, this window combines adventure, landscape photography, and relaxed plantation living.
+The pre-monsoon period offers a unique mix of blooming estates, cooling highland air, and the first hints of monsoon green appearing on the hillsides.

 Places to Stay in Chikmagalur